kkostenkov/til/books/GreatBossDeadBoss_Immelman.md

 #### Enemy individual-to-tribe.
 The individual is at war with the tribe.
 He may sabotage the company, leak sensitive information, and start sub-tribes of his own to bolster his power.
 He causes confusion, dissent and poisons the corporate environment.
 Sometimes they acquire some degree of notoriety as a result of their conflict with the tribe.
 #### Ally individual-to-tribe.
-The individual actively supports the just cause, joins in the fray against the common enemy, volunteers his time and resources, and cheerfully works overtime if the tribe makes him feel good.
+The individual actively supports the Just cause, joins in the fray against the common enemy, volunteers his time and resources, and cheerfully works overtime if the tribe makes him feel good.
 #### Enemy individual-to-individual.
 It simply is a case of one person not liking another.
 In their vendetta they frequently appropriate the resources of the tribe to support their aims.
 Resources are diverted away from the tribal good to support the interpersonal warfare.
 This occurs with singular regularity between project leaders for example, where everyone tries to hoard as much of the corporate resources to work on their pet project.
 #### Ally individual to individual
 or simply good friends and soul-mates.

-To significantly enhance motivation and commitment to the company, you must ensure that the four enemy-related communication contexts are used to help define and describe the common enemy, and that the four ally contexts are used to reinforce the just cause.
+>To significantly enhance motivation and commitment to the company, you must ensure that the four enemy-related communication contexts are used to help define and describe the common enemy, and that the four ally contexts are used to reinforce the just cause.

 ## Quotes